-5. Penalties for non-compliance
+6. Penalties for non-compliance

-This part provides information to help service providers understand the potential consequences of non-compliance with fees and practice requirements.
+This part provides information to help service providers understand the penalties for non-compliance with fees.

-- SIRA and insurers have systems for monitoring compliance with billing and payments rules. - The incorrect use of any item referred to in this order may result in the service provider being required to repay payments that have been incorrectly received. - SIRA also reserves the right to refer misconduct to the relevant professional body, Health Professional Councils Authority, or the Health Care Complaints Commission.

-- The workers compensation legislation provides for criminal penalties for a person who: - commits fraud on the workers compensation legislation (s 235A) or knowingly makes a false or misleading statement relating to a claim (s 235C).
+- SIRA and insurers have systems for monitoring compliance with billing and payments rules. - The incorrect use of any item referred to in this order may result in the service provider being required to repay payments that have been incorrectly received. - SIRA also reserves the right to refer misconduct to the relevant professional body, Health Professional Councils Authority, or the Health Care Complaints Commission. - The workers compensation legislation provides for criminal penalties for: - fraud on the workers compensation scheme (s 235A of the 1998 Act) or knowingly making a false or misleading statement relating to a claim (s 235C of the 1998 Act).

-6. How to invoice
+7. How to invoice